jurakovic/TimestampCopy/README.md

 ### Usage (Context Menu)

-Right-click on a file or folder and choose `Copy` under the context menu.
-This stores the selected file or folder's Date Created and Date Modified timestamps to a temporary location for reuse.
+Right-click on a file or folder under the context menu and choose:

+- `Copy` – to copy the selected file or folder's Date Created and Date Modified timestamps to a clipboard.

 Right-click on another file or folder and choose: